noprotocol/laravel-location/README.md

-# Location reverse script through Facade
+# Laravel Location
-Get an address from a postal code or latitude/longitude.
-Or reverse it and get a latitude/longitude from an address or postal code.

-Please note that the data is not always right seeing we rely on the Google API.
-It is even almost always wrong when you try to resolve an IP address.
-So please use it as indication and not as fact.
-That being said, there is no other script that comes closer to the correct location as far as I can tell.
+Get a complete location set from coordinates, address, postal code or IP.
+Through the Location Facade you can request the Google and IpInfo API to return the address of a visitor on your website.
+This script works out of the box, no need for any keys or registrations.
+Works out of the box.

+## What you should keep in mind

+This script uses the Google an IpInfo API to request information.
+Especially with the Ip API there is margin for error.
+The Google API is quite accurate and does most of the heavy lifting.
+However, please don't use this data as fact but rather as indication.

 ### PHP requirements: